Million Settlement

 Restraining Order filed against Opposing Party and granted

-Opposing party sexually abused the kids, since he is in jail, we were able to get the entirely of retirement account to our client
+The opposing party sexually abused the kids, since he is in jail, we were able to get the entire retirement account to our client

 G v M